tim-andes/mintapp-expenses-with-exclusions/README.md

 TO DO:
 - [ ] unit tests
 - [ ] reformat
-- [ ] increase flexibility / add ability to remove categories
+- [ ] increase flexibility: more modular, add ability to remove categories